fangedhex/tinybooter/README.md

 At the moment, I made this small software cause I was in need of a small software that can do that simple work.
 If you find any bugs or have a cool idea to improve it : don't hesitate to create an issue here.

 Want to add something yourself ?
 Fork this project, add your code and do a pull request :)

-## Support me

-First of all, this project itself is too small to ask for money.
-But I'm linking [my patreon page](https://www.patreon.com/fangedhex) so you can see the other projects I'm working on.